HillJustin/HillJustin.github.io/selected-works/index.md

 last updated: July 08, 2019

-<a style="font-size: 0.6em">I apologize for the naïve Ayn Rand references in some of my poetry biographies; I too was young at one point.</a>
+<div class="text">I apologize for the naïve Ayn Rand references in some of my poetry biographies; I too was young at one point.</div>

 ## essays